Putin is bombing the ‘Russian world’ he claims to protect

 A “way of understanding yourself, others, Russia, the West, the future, history, [also] collapsed,” he said, “and ever since that time, in Russia at least, and in other republics as well of the former Soviet Union, they’ve been trying to … find some other ideological conception … that would sustain a degree of [historical] coherence.”
 He noted: “They haven’t succeeded that well.”

 The war is likely to further strengthen opposition to Moscow within Ukraine, Suny said.
-“I hear from Russians the following: ‘Well, if we are one people, as Putin says, how come we’re making war on some of our own people and now launching attacks on the cities?’”
+“I hear from Russians the following: ‘Well, if we are one people, as Putin says, how come we’re making war on some of our own people and now launching attacks on the cities?’ ”

 Ellen Francis, Isabelle Khurshudyan and Miriam Berger contributed to this report.